cssearcy/AYS-Coding-in-R-Spr-2020/index.md

 Students should be aware that the course instructor will attempt to respond to any course-related email as quickly as possible.
 Students are asked to allow between 24 and 48 hours for replies to direct instructor emails, generally, as a reasonable time to reply to questions or other issues posed in an email.
 Additionally, the general timeline for instructor grading or other feedback on assignments, either written work or online discussion work, is between 5 and 10 work days.

-## G.  Student Conduct: Expectation of Professional Behavior:
+## G.  Student Conduct: Expectation of Professional Behavior

 Respectful conversations and tolerance of others&#39; opinions will be strictly enforced.
 Any inappropriate language, threatening, harassing, or otherwise inappropriate behavior during discussion could result in the student(s) being administratively dropped from the course with no refund.
 Students are required to adhere to the behavior standards listed in the GSU Sudent Code of Conduct.